Site Search

 Introduction

-Okta CIC (Auth0) provides the Actions function to implement custom logic for authentication and authorization.
-In August 2023, the following three feature updates were made.
+Auth0 provides the Actions feature, which enables custom logic in authentication and authorization.
+In August 2023, the following three feature updates were made:

 • SAML response customization for logged-in users